Brand development that increases sales velocity, guaranteed.

 Millennials are very focused on their food supply chains.
 They want to know what’s going into the products they or their pets are eating and what’s happening during production.
 An emphasis on sustainability can include ethically sourced raw goods that don’t negatively impact local communities or ecological zones through questionable pesticides or production policies.
 However, other factors include fair trade programs that help to build developing or depressed communities as well as highlighting fair living wages for all workers.
 This often translates to avoiding conglomerate brands that rely on industrial agricultural complexes or those that have a history of mistreating employees and surrounding communities.
 But how does this work with packaging?

 For packaging, sustainability means focusing on minimizing your carbon footprint and impact on the environment.
 That still leaves you with a wide range of options.
 Some include recycled paper, plastics, plastic, and printing inks derived from plants.
-Maybe your packaging is infused with seeds so customers can later plant it and enjoy a beautiful flower garden.
+Maybe your gardening product packaging is infused with seeds so customers can later plant it and enjoy a beautiful flower garden.
 Other smart factors include reducing your overall packaging size to eliminate excess weight.
 That translates to lower shipping costs and packaging production costs that you can pass on to your customers to keep your product affordable.
 And finally, consider using greener transport methods that either feature vehicles with reduced emissions or that pay toward carbon credits.

 Clean Labeling